nashkevin/Shape-Shmup/README.md

 * **PixiJS**, Goodboy Digital Ltd., [license](https://github.com/pixijs/pixi.js/blob/master/LICENSE)
  * 2D WebGL renderer
  * graphics are drawn on an HTML5 canvas in the player's browser using PixiJS

+* **JS Intersections**, Kevin Lindsey, [license](https://github.com/thelonious/js-intersections/blob/master/LICENSE)
+ * JavaScript library for calculating intersections of geometric objects
+ * the barrier of the game arena is calculated using JS Intersections